Financial Assistance programs Delaware.

 In addition, non-profits can also provide free or low cost housing and foreclosure prevention.
 Learn more on HUD foreclosure counseling in Delaware.

 This program provides free health insurance advice and counseling for individuals with Medicare.
-1-800-336-9500
+The disabled, seniors and elderly in Delaware can get help with home health care, prescription drugs and other medical needs.
+Call 1-800-336-9500.

-General Assistance is a program funded by Delaware that was designed to provide cash assistance and grants to lower income families and people who do not qualify for federally funded aid programs, such as Social Security benefits or the Temporary Assistance for Needy Families (TANF).
+General Assistance is a program funded by Delaware that was designed to provide cash assistance and government grants to lower income families.
+The financial aid is for people who do not qualify for federal government programs such as Social Security benefits, Medicaid or the Temporary Assistance for Needy Families (TANF).
+GA in Delaware can be used to help pay bills, housing, transportation and other costs.
+Call 1-866-843-7212.

 Temporary Assistance for Needy Families (TANF)

 This is Delaware's main government grant and cash assistance program.
-The goal of the TANF assistance program is to give people temporary financial aid until they can obtain a job.
+The goal of the TANF assistance program is to give people temporary financial aid to help them will bills, gasoline, care payments and other basic needs until they can obtain a job.
 Funds can be used for housing, rent, food, and other needs.
-1-800-464-4357
+Call DSS at 1-800-464-4357

 Delaware Social Services and Government Assistance

 The state’s Division of Social Services runs a number of low income programs across the region.
 Families can apply for free medications, grants for paying energy bills, and low cost or free food and medical care.
-More public assistance in Delaware.
+More on public assistance in Delaware.

-This is a program offered to Delaware families that will that enables struggling families to buy a variety of food and groceries that is the basis for better health and nutrition.
+This is a program offered to Delaware families that will that enables struggling families to buy a variety of food and groceries.
+Qualified households are given an EBT card to shop with.
+SNAP is often the the basis for better health and nutrition through healthier food.
+Phone - 1-800-464-4357.

 Child Care Services and Free Daycare Vouchers

 This assistance provides support for individuals and families with young children.
 By assisting with child care, the program will help those families keep a job, obtain employment training or meet the special needs of the child.
-302-892-5800, or continue reading child care subsidy programs in Delaware.
+Call 302-892-5800, or continue reading child care subsidy programs in Delaware.

 Emergency Financial Aid